Social Security Number/Name No-Match Update

 Bryan Little, Farm Employers Labor Service

-The letter asks the employer to provide correct SSN and name combinations to SSA within 60 days.
+Before their most recent discontinuance at the outset of the Biden Administration in 2021, a no-match letter asked the employer to provide correct SSN and name combinations to SSA within 60 days.
 Specifically, the letter asks the employer to “review the name and SSN information you submitted on the Form W-2 and provide us necessary corrections on the Form W-2C within 60 days of receipt of this letter.”
 It also asks that the employer use the Employer Report Status in an online facility on SSA’s website called Business Services Online (BSO) to identify name and SSN combinations that do not match SSA records.

-In the case of one employer who contacted FELS, SSA’s letter indicated SSA had processed more than 1,600 Forms W-2 submitted by the employer, of which more than 750 contained information that did not match SSA’s records.
+In the case of one employer who contacted FELS before the 2021 no-match letter suspension, SSA’s letter indicated SSA had processed more than 1,600 Forms W-2 submitted by the employer, of which more than 750 contained information that did not match SSA’s records.

 1. An employer should not ignore the implication arising from knowledge that the name and SSN provided by an employee do not match SSA’s records—at least where the employee presented a Social Security card bearing that name and SSN to prove employment authorization during the U.S. Citizenship and Immigration Services Form I-9 employment eligibility verification process: that the employee might have offered bogus information to the employer when hired.
 The fact that SSA is now informing you this name and SSN combination does not match its records might indicate a problem with the employee’s claim of employment eligibility.